TypeScript Type Safety: Exploring Overloads & Conditional Types

 depending upon the input value, and they all appear to be correct.
 This looks a

-lot like function overloading!
+lot like TypeScript function overloading!

 As with the previous examples, we have a single implementing function.
 However,